Welcome to Marvin

 - Marvin only allows 86 homes per 100 acres, so overcrowding will never be a problem in the village.

 - The high schools in Marvin are some of the best in the state.
-Newsweek magazine once ranked Weddington High as one of the best schools in the country.
-Cuthbertson High is a North Carolina Honor School of Excellence, and Charlotte magazine ranked Marvin Ridge High as one of the best in the area.
+Niche ranked Weddington High School as the 3rd best public school in NC and Cuthbertson High School is a North Carolina Honor School of Excellence.

 - For people who dream of growing their own gardens, the Marvin Community Garden at Marvin Efird Park features 500 square feet and 38 raised beds.
 Residents can rent garden space each year.

-Marvin in a residential village, but residents will find no shortage of things to do in nearby towns like Fort Mill, South Carolina and Waxhaw.
+Marvin is a residential village, but residents will find no shortage of things to do in nearby towns like Fort Mill, South Carolina, and Waxhaw.
 Ample dining and shopping opportunities surround Marvin on all sides.
 Marvin itself is home to a beautiful 27-acre park.

-- Trattoria Antica – Located in nearby Waxhaw, Trattoria Antica is as close to authentic Italian cuisine as you can find in western North Carolina, and the tavern-style food and large wine menu often turns Marvin residents into regular customers.
-The restaurant is family-friendly.
+- Bistro D’Antonio – Located in nearby Waxhaw, Bistro D’Antionio is as close to authentic Italian cuisine as you can find in western North Carolina, and the tavern-style food and large wine menu often turn Marvin residents into regular customers.

 - Maxwell’s Tavern – For anyone who likes to watch the Carolina Panthers take on a rival on a Sunday afternoon, Maxwell’s Tavern is the place to be.
 The Downtown Waxhaw restaurant serves an array of burgers and sandwiches, as well as other Southern staples like pulled pork, and seafood.